 Do you want to know where to build what types of houses to solve the housing crisis?
 Do you wonder why climate change has different consequences in different regions?

 Do you dare to ask critical questions about how different places develop to help remake a better world?
-Then Human Geography & Planning may be the right choice for you.
+Then Human Geography & Planning is the right choice for you!

-The first year introduces you to the various themes of human geography & planning, and academic skills.
+During the first year you learn academic skills and are introduced to various themes of human geography & planning.
 During the second year, you deepen your knowledge about spatial developments and improve your skills to answer spatial questions.
-In the third year, you can specialise by following extra faculty courses, broadening your view by taking a minor or doing an internship, or widening your horizon by studying abroad.
-Finally, to finish your studies, you will write a bachelor’s thesis where you combine your knowledge and skills to become a human geographer or planner ready to make a positive contribution to the world around you.
+In the third year, you can specialise by following extra faculty courses, broaden your view by taking a minor or doing an internship, or widen your horizon by studying abroad.
+Finally, you will finish your studies by writing a bachelor’s thesis where you combine your knowledge and skills to become a human geographer or planner ready to make a positive contribution to the world around you.

 Read more about the Learning Communities at Spatial Sciences.

 - Arnout de Haan